heini208/fault_detector_spot/documentation/System_Design.md

 ### 6.2.1 The Command Subscriber

 The [CommandSubscriber](..%2Ffault_detector_spot%2Fbehaviour_tree%2Fnodes%2Fsensing%2Fcommand_subscriber.py) is a node from the Sensing Subtree.
-It distinguishes between commands by inspecting their message type and the `command_id` parameter.
+It distinguishes between commands by inspecting their message type and the [`command_id`](..%2Ffault_detector_spot%2Fbehaviour_tree%2Fcommands%2Fcommand_ids.py) parameter.
 The mapping from command identifiers to executable command objects is handled through builder functions.
 Each recognized command ID has a corresponding handler that defines how it should be instantiated.
 This modular structure ensures that new commands can be integrated with minimal modification to the core system.

-This version of the system also includes generic command handlers that map commands without their own class to a composite `generic_complex_command` type or, in the case of basic commands, to simple command objects.
+This version of the system also includes generic command handlers that map commands without their own class to a composite [`generic_complex_command`](..%2Ffault_detector_spot%2Fbehaviour_tree%2Fcommands%2Fgeneric_complex_command.py) type or, in the case of basic commands, to simple command objects.
 The existence of a generic command class is primarily intended to enable quick prototyping of new command ideas.
 Ideally, every command would eventually have its own command class and a dedicated subscriber handler to avoid fetching unnecessary parameters, increase type safety, and reduce the risk of errors from handling unknown or partially defined commands.

 The command subscriber also demonstrates how certain commands can be combinations of other commands.
-Combination commands are `commandID`s that represent sequences of multiple low-level commands.
+Combination commands are commandIDs that represent sequences of multiple low-level commands.
 The subscriber parses these messages and appends ordered sets of executable sub-commands to the buffer.
 For example, a combination command might instruct the arm to move to a tag position, wait for a specific duration, and then return to a stowed pose.
 This sequence is automatically generated inside the subscriber based on the contextual information contained in the incoming message.